-The MakeRoom Artist Residency = Stay in Minneapolis for a week, for free, get free breakfast, work on your art/do what you want.
+The MakeRoom Artist Residency = Stay in Minneapolis for 10 day, for free, get free breakfast, work on your art/do what you want.

 The MakeRoom Artist Residency offers artists/makers/creators time and place - think of it as an artist's retreat - it's the opportunity to take a break and focus, to work and rest, to create and inspire ... for free.